rdkcentral/Lightning-UI-Components/LUI.md

 ## Tutorials and Demos

-The team presented LUI 2.0 during an RDKWebinar.
+The team presented LUI 2.0 during an RDK Webinar.
 Please view the videos below for more information about the library, the recent changes, a live demo, and a brief tutorial.

 ## Structure